villaumbrosia/coding-for-product-managers/README.md

 During the course, you will learn about Front-End development, Back-End development, Testing, APIs and Technical Interviews.

-Each class contains 5 files:
+Each class contains 5 files

 1. **Pre-class prep.md**: You will videos or articles that will help you prepare your class to make sure you understand key concepts.

 2. **Lecture-notes.md**: This is what you will go through during the class.

 3. **Resources.md**: You will find here additionnal resources if you want to go further than what have been taught during class

 4. **Exercises.md**: If you need some more training, you will addtionnal exercises to practice your code and help you memorize the concepts you learn in class

 5. **Solutions.md**: These are the solutions of the additionnal exercises.

 Coding is about practice.
 We advise you to read or watch the pre-class preparations and do the additonnal exercises if you want to get the best out of this program.

 ## Who to contact